ghostkcleung/tft_framework/md/installation.md

 Then create your own project in the PlatformIO.
 Add the <SD.h> library.

-Copy the "tft_framework" and "tft_implement" to lib of the project path.
+Copy the "tft_framework" and "tft_implement" to /lib of the project path.